BergFulton/provenance101/README.md

 #####By Tracey Berg-Fulton

 ##Hello!
-In this repo, you'll find some supplementary materials related to the panel interview and presentation for the position of Trainer on 18 March, 2016 at 5PM.
+In this repo, you'll find some supplementary materials related to the panel interview and presentation for the position of Trainer on 18 March, 2016 at 5PM EST.

 ##What is in this repo?
 In this repo, you'll find: